pre-commit/pre-commit-hooks/README.md

 - `--unique` - ensure each line is unique.

 #### `fix-byte-order-marker`
-removes UTF-8 byte order marker
+Removes UTF-8 byte order marker.

 #### `forbid-new-submodules`
 Prevent addition of new git submodules.